Novak & Rafa: The Rivalry

 A recap of every match between Novak Djokovic and Rafael Nadal...

-Novak Djokovic and Rafael Nadal have met more than any other two players in the Open Era, a record 50 times.
-Djokovic leads their FedEx ATP Head2Head rivalry 26-24 and has won seven of their past eight contests.
-Here is a history of the duo's 50 career meetings:
+Novak Djokovic and Rafael Nadal have met more than any other two players in the Open Era, a record 51 times.
+Djokovic leads their FedEx ATP Head2Head rivalry 26-25 and has won seven of their past nine contests, with the Spaniard claiming their two most recent meetings.
+Here is a history of the duo's 51 career matches:

 2017 Mutua Madrid Open SF, clay, Nadal d.
 Djokovic 6-2, 6-4